 The PC control menu item enables the device to be accessed by a PC or control station.
-You activate this function if you want to control or monitor the constant temperature equipment from an external control station.
+Activate this function if you wish to control or monitor the constant temperature equipment from an external control station.

 Before the constant temperature equipment and control station can be operated together in a local network (LAN), the Ethernet interface must be configured.